-Most recently, I have been Visiting Assistant Professor in The Ethics Program at Villanova University.
-Starting in August, 2018, I will be Visiting Assistant Professor of Philosophy at New College of Florida.
+I am currently Visiting Assistant Professor of Philosophy at New College of Florida.
 My work centers on Leibniz’s natural philosophy and his reception of the mechanical conception of nature, as well as the global development and interaction of philosophical ideas.
 I believe that the philosophical past shapes the philosophical questions that we ask in the… Continue reading About

 My research falls into two general areas, the history and philosophy of science, and the historiography of philosophy.
 History and Philosophy and Science My work concerns the interactions between traditional metaphysical ideas and the seventeenth-century mechanical philosophy.
 While the mechanical philosophy displaced many assumptions about the natural world, many traditional views about subjects including causation,… Continue reading Research

 I am currently teaching Medieval Philosophy and Classical Chinese Philosophy at New College of Florida.
 I have also taught Introduction to Philosophy, Ethics, and Introductory Logic at Villanova University, and World Philosophy at Rowan University.
 Genuine learning involves the recognition that there is a larger world to discover.
-I value philosophy as a form of inquiry that provokes these moments of insight and provides us with the intellectual tools to turn… Continue reading Teaching
+I value philosophy as a form of… Continue reading Teaching